AmaraSami/univ-bouira-app/README.md

 - **Database**: Firebase

 ## Prerequisites
-- Android 6.0 (Marshmallow) or higher
+- API 23 or higher
 - Active internet connection
-- University of Bouira email address for authentication
+- University of Bouira email address

 ### Student Access
 1. Log in with your student credentials
 2. Access your personalized dashboard
-3. View your schedule, announcements, and course materials
+3. View your schedule, and course materials
-4. Register for courses during the registration period

 ### Professor Access
 1. Log in with your faculty credentials
 2. Manage your courses from the dashboard
 3. Update grades, attendance, and course materials
-4. Communicate with your students through announcements

 ## Development